Query DORA metrics using Port MCP

 Step 4: Access Port Tools

-To connect Claude to Port's remote MCP, you need to create a custom connector.
-This process does not require a client ID.
+To connect Claude AI (Desktop & Web) to Port's remote MCP, install the Port official connector from the Claude connectors library.
 For detailed instructions, refer to the official Anthropic documentation on custom connectors.

 - EU